propublica/landline/doc/doc.md

 * Easier creation of custom maps by county.
 * Extracted options into a separate file so users can change map width, height and custom containers without changing the source code.
+* Default map styling also extracted out to options.

 ### 0.0.0